Raviprasaath/Raviprasaath/README.md

 <h1 align="center">Hi 👋, I'm Raviprasaath</h1>
 <h3 align="center">Exploring the Best of Both Worlds: My Journey as a Front-End and Java Developer</h6>
-<h6 align="center">I am Full Stack Development student with expertise in Java, Data Structures and Algorithms, HTML, CSS, and JavaScript.
+<h6 align="left">I am Full Stack Development student with expertise in Java, Data Structures and Algorithms, HTML, CSS, and JavaScript.
 I am a detail-oriented and quick learner, always looking for new challenges to expand mine knowledge and skillset. </h4>